eclipse-qrisp/Qrisp/documentation/source/reference/Quantum Types/index.rst

 A quantum type in Qrisp is a subclass of :ref:`QuantumVariable`.

-We include three basic built-in quantum types.
+We include four basic built-in quantum types.

 * :ref:`QuantumFloat <QuantumFloat>`

 * :ref:`QuantumBool <QuantumBool>`

+* :ref:`QuantumModulus <QuantumModulus>`

 * :ref:`QuantumChar <QuantumChar>`